Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: General Phase Space Jacobian and the Four-Bracket Form

 \section{General Phase Space Jacobian and the Four-Bracket Form}

-Here we still assume the use of $\mu$ as one of the velocity-space coordinates since it is a conserved quantity in the motion and the gyromotion has little consequence for the rest of the dynamics.
-But the other coordinate can be chosen differently.
-The most common alternative case is the unperturbed energy.
-The price of this in an electromagnetic model is the loss of canonical representation, since the spatial symplectic part $(e/c)\Astar\cdot\vec{dR}$ again involves $\Apl\bunit$, but in an electrostatic model the only issue is to ensure transformation of $\vec u_0$ away from $\Astar$ and into $H$.
-To show the usefulness of the derivation method we allow $\Astar$ to be a general function of all the coordinates.
+We always assume the use of $M$ as one of the velocity-space coordinates since it is a conserved quantity in the motion and the gyromotion has little consequence for the rest of the dynamics.
+But the $z$-coordinate can be chosen differently (\eg, unperturbed energy or angular momentum).
+To show the usefulness of the derivation method we leave the $z$-coordinate general and allow $\Astar$ to be a general function of all the coordinates.
 The result is a generalised bracket form which is helpful for building consistent computations.
 We do assume $\Astar$ remains independent of time so that canonical representation is maintained.

 The gyrocenter Lagrangian is in general

 The gyromotion separates out in the same way as above.
 We note that $L_p$ can be re-written in terms of phase space four-vectors